Ezo-mas/Watermark-stenanography-app/README.md

   `floor(width * height / 8) - 12`.
 - UTF-8 is used for text; some characters use multiple bytes.

-#### PNG vs JPEG
-- Use `.png` for steganography output.
-- Saving to `.jpg` can sometimes appear to work for very short text, but JPEG is lossy and not reliable for LSB-based hidden data.

 ## Project Structure

 - `MainWindow.xaml` / `MainWindow.xaml.cs`: Holds the UI layout and state logic.